lipupini/lipupini/README.md

 The demo runs on Apache2.
 If you already have Apache2 configured to serve PHP, then you can install Composer dependencies and point the virtual host's `DocumentRoot` to `plugin/Lukinview/webroot` and it should "just work."

 AI-powered keyword filtering is currently a "hidden feature" due to potential performance issues and ease-of-setup.
 See `package/rclip/README.md` for more information.

+## Contributing

+You are welcome to fork it, change it, add plugins!
+Don't even hesitate to make a PR that includes your own plugin!
+It could be shipped with or integrated into core.

+I hope that the plugin architecture makes for a good workflow, especially being open to merging new plugins.
+In theory, plugins could just as easily be Composer packages and not have a `plugin` directory at all, but I'd like to keep with this pattern.
+The composer option can still work seamlessly with this pattern as well.

+Email apps@dup.bz if you'd like a point of contact or post in [discussions](https://github.com/instalution/lipupini/discussions) or [issues](https://github.com/instalution/lipupini/issues)!
+If you begin to find any aspect frustrating or feel that it should be done in a different way, please reach out.

 ## Acknowledgements